jmf-mas/jmf_bopeto/README.md

 # Bopeto: Data cleaning for unsupervised anomaly detection
-This repository implements Bopeto method and collects different unsupervised machine learning algorithms for anomaly detection.
+This repository implements Bopeto method and collects different unsupervised deep learning algorithms for anomaly detection.
 ## Implemented models
 For unsupervised anomaly detection we have used the following models.
 The original implementations already available on GitHub.
 - [x] [AE](https://github.com/intrudetection/robevalanodetect)